 Tree height (m) and Tree girth (Girth at breast height, cm):

 There was a significant variation in height and girth among studied tree species from 5 years of observation (Table 1).
 Eucalyptus globulus 13.84 m attained maximum height and Leucaena leucocephala shows 8.90 m minimum height.
 While Leucaena leucocephala 44.22 cm attained maximum girth and Casuarina equisetifolia 30.35 cm shows minimum girth.
-However, results indicate that the among established all four tree species Eucalyptus gained good height as compare to other and higher girth circumstances gained by Leucaena leucocephala.
+However, results indicate that the among established all four tree species Eucalyptus RECORDED good height as compare to other and higher girth circumstances gained by Leucaena leucocephala.

 Thakur et al. (2023) provided support for this finding, revealing significant variation in tree height and DBH growth, GJ09 (local family from Northern most tip of Western Ghats, parts falling in Gujarat) achieved significantly maximum height (11.20 and 13.33 m, respectively) and DBH (15.26 and 18.00 cm, respectively) compared other families.
 (Patil et al. 2017) provided support for this finding, revealing significant difference among different planting densities and maximum was recorded in planting density of 714 trees/ha (46.85 cm, 10.59 m; 50.14 cm, 10.99 m; 52.99 cm,11.22 m and 55.76 cm,11.43 m) for both girth (cm) and height (m), respectively for all the time interval.
 Tree height (Acrocarpus fraxinifolius) varied significantly and the maximum tree height was recorded in Mudigere and Chikamagaluru (26.14 m) populations.
 The difference in GBH was found to be non-significant across the populations, which could be due to selection of trees in particular girth class, as described by (Ashwath et al. 2020).
 (Dechamma et al 2020) reported that among the different clones except for tree height, Clone CH-10 showed substantially higher growth in terms of DBH (2.96 cm).
 However, tree height was found to be maximum in CH-2 (4.01m) which was on par with CH-10, CH-4 and CH-5.
 Further, consistent lower performance of the intraspecific hybrid (CJ-9) observed for the parameters such as height (3.39 m), DBH (2.23 cm), and volume (443.27 cm3).
 In Sindigere among all the clones, CH-4 showed better growth performance in terms of quantitative traits such as total height(4.64m), DBH (3.04 cm), CBH (0.81m) and volume (1159.22 cm3).
 Similarly, result was observed by (Dejenea et al. 2018) that Eucalyptus species showed good growing performances both in height and in DBH.